Ackee-Blockchain/school-of-solana/2.lesson/README.md

 ## Mutable

-Variables are immutable by default.
-Prefix the variable name with **mut** keyword to make it mutable.
+Variables are **immutable by default**.
+Prefix the variable name with `mut` keyword to make it mutable.
 The value of a mutable variable can be changed.

 ## Shadowing

 Rust allows programmers to declare variables with the same name.
-In such a case, the new variable overrides the previous variable.
+In such a case, the new variable **overrides** the previous variable.

 ## Structure

 Arrays are used to represent a homogeneous collection of values.
 Similarly, a structure is another user defined data type available in Rust that allows us to combine data items of different types, including another structure.
 A structure defines data as a key-value pair.

-The *struct* keyword is used to declare a structure.
-Since structures are statically typed, every field in the structure must be associated with a data type.
-The naming rules and conventions for a structure is like that of a variable.
+The `struct` keyword is used to declare a structure.
+Since structures are statically typed, **every field in the structure must be associated with a data type**.

 ```rust
 struct Person {